Skip to main content

 Who can open a no-fee chequing account in Canada?

 Most Canadians over the age of majority (18 or 19, depending on your province) can open a no-fee chequing account.
 All you need is government-issued ID, a Canadian address, and a Social Insurance Number.
-Students, newcomers, and permanent residents are generally eligible as well, with some offering tailored newcomer programs with features like multilingual support.
+Students, newcomers, and permanent residents are generally eligible as well, with some offering tailored newcomer banking programs with features like multilingual support.

 What to consider when choosing a no-fee chequing account